-We are making improvements to our investment decision making system.
-These changes are in response to a review that was carried out in 2015 by the Ministry of Transport, Treasury and the NZ Transport Agency.
+We have made improvements to our investment decision making system, in response to a 2015 review by the Ministry of Transport, Treasury and the NZ Transport Agency.

-The draft IAF provides more clarity and transparency around our investment criteria.
-It now better aligns to the business case approach.
+The draft IAF provides more clarity and transparency around our investment criteria, and better aligns to the business case approach.

 We engaged with the sector during March and April on the Draft IAF [PDF, 308 KB] and Applying the draft IAF to road maintenance [PDF, 380 KB].

 We were really pleased with the amount of constructive feedback that came through.
 In total, we received 18 submissions that covered 8 regions and 54 local authorities.

 The feedback received has led to the issuing of the second version of the draft IAF being approved by the NZ Transport Agency Board on 7 July.

 On 7 July 2017 the Transport Agency Board approved a revised draft Investment Assessment Framework, which includes the streamlined assessment approach to low cost/low risk activity below $1 million implementation cost.

 The Investment Assessment Framework remains in draft until the GPS is finalised.
 We will continue to release supporting information and amend the set of frequently asked questions (FAQ) document to support practitioners through these changes.

 The key documents below have been updated and re-released August 2017: